 This post is another straight from my inbox and is all about resources to help you out when you're negotiating your salary in Sydney.

 My husband has been interviewing with a company in Sydney for a sponsored 482 work visa position.
-We are currently investigating the possibility of moving there, but have no idea what the salaries are like for his position, therefore, having a hard time gauging our expensive as it looks like they will increase dramatically in Sydney.
+We are currently investigating the possibility of moving there, but have no idea what the salaries are like for his position, therefore, having a hard time gauging our expenses as it looks like they will increase dramatically in Sydney.

 Could you provide an indication of average Sydney salary expectations for someone in IT as all the forums that I have visited are too vague?

 This is going to be hard for me to answer since you didn’t mention a specific position or years of experience, but I’ll do my best to, at least, guide you in the right direction and give you some resources I’ve found online.